-First check whether you proving some “put-off” information on that page, it could be the images, description, title or some other lacking information.
+First, check whether you proving some “put-off” information on that page, it could be the images, description, title or some other lacking information.
 Second and more important, set up some discount and offers like free shipping, limited time discount, stock clearance sales and such.

-If you can offer fast and free shopping option, this will also help a lot in recovering the lost sales.
+If you can offer a fast and free shopping option, this will also help a lot in recovering the lost sales.
 This will help you to get back the visitors as customers.

 c) Cart Abandonment Recovery

 This is more serious than we would actually expect.
 If your potential customer abandons your site without purchasing even after adding products to the cart, you can get back the lost sales simply by probing the customers.

 This problem exists in the eCommerce sites in between the range of 60-80%.
 About the solution, the most popular types are onsite remarketing and email remarketing.
 Use of exit layovers is more popular and effective to grab the email address if you want to implement email remarketing.

 Due to the increase of mobile re-marketing, eCommerce sites also grab the mobile numbers of visitors by providing some baits like discounts or such.
 But, whether SMS remarketing or Email remarketing, these campaigns are definitely the way to go.

 Now, let’s take a look at the strategies that will help you on customer retention and even with loyalty.

 Customer Retention Strategies

 While running an e-commerce site, it is imperative that you maintain a cool and healthy relationship with your customers to make them come back to you time and over again.
 For this, you need to implement some customer retention strategies that will also help you to increase customer loyalty.
 Let’s take a look at some of the popular strategies.